TJAdryan/Selenium_Practical/README.md

-# Selenium_Practical
+# practical selenium, xlsxwriter and pandas snippets
-# functions I find myself needing to reference I hope it is useful to others
+## functions I find myself needing to reference from time to time